Ben-G/Website/content/post/24-Flux-iOS.md

 About half a year ago we started adopting the Flux architecture in the PlanGrid iOS app.
 This post will discuss our motivation for transitioning from traditional MVC to Flux and will share the experience we have gathered so far.

+I'm attempting to describe large parts of our Flux implementation by discussing code that is in production today.
+If you're only interested in the high level conclusion you can skip the middle part of this post.

 <!--more-->

 ## Why We Transitioned Away from MVC

-To put our decision into context I want to spend a few paragraphs describing some of the challenges the PlanGrid app faces.
-Some of them are somewhat unique to enterprise software, others might apply to most iOS apps.
+To put our decision into context I want to describe some of the challenges the PlanGrid app faces.
+Some of them are unique to enterprise software, others should apply to most iOS apps.

 ### We Have All the State

 PlanGrid is a fairly complex iOS app.
-It allows users to view blueprints and to collaborate on them using different types of annotations, issues and attachments.
+It allows users to view blueprints and to collaborate on them using different types of annotations, issues and attachments (and a lot of other stuff that requires industry specific knowledge).

 An important aspect of the app is that it is offline first.
 Users can interact with all features in the app, whether they have an internet connection or not.
 This means that we need to store a lot of data & state on the client.
 We also need to enforce a subset of the business rules locally (e.g. which annotation can a user delete?).

-Lastly, while the PlanGrid app runs on both iPad and iPhone, its UI is optmized to make use of the larger available space on tablets.
+The PlanGrid app runs on both iPad and iPhone, but its UI is optimized to make use of the larger available space on tablets.
 This means that unlike many iPhone apps we often present multiple view controllers at a time.
 These view controllers tend to share a decent amount of state.

 ### The State of State Management

 All of this means that our app puts a lot of effort into managing state.
 Any mutation within the app results in more or less the following steps:

-1. Update local data
+1. Update state in local object
 2. Update UI
 3. Update database
 4. Enqueue change that will be sent to server upon available network connection
-5. **Notify other controllers about state change**
+5. **Notify other objects about state change**

-Though I plan on covering other aspects of our new architecture in future blog posts, I want to focus on the 5. step today. *How should we populate state updates in our app?*
+Though I plan on covering other aspects of our new architecture in future blog posts, I want to focus on the 5. step today. *How should we populate state updates within our app?*

-This is the billion dollar question of mobile app development.
+This is the billion dollar question of app development.

 Most iOS engineers, including early developers of the PlanGrid app, come up with the following answers: